Bass River, Nova Scotia: Demographics

 Bass River has a population of approximately 300 permanent residents.
 The number of residents increases in summertime by 20 to 40 percent with the influx of those with cottages in the area.

 The region suffers from out-migration.
 More than half of those who grow up in Bass River leave the area to live, with Halifax, Ontario, Alberta and its petroleum products industry, British Columbia, and the Canadian Forces being common destinations.

 Economy

 Present-day economic activity includes a few commercial farms (cultivated strawberries, dairy, and sheep), pulp wood, fire wood, and timber harvesting, lowbush blueberry and Christmas tree production, and clam mollusc harvesting (i.e. "clam digging").

 Most present-day residents however commute to assorted work done outside the community.
 Most commuters go to Truro and its surrounding area.

 Education

-West Colchester Consolidated is located on Mines Road in Bass River, and teaches grades primary to 9.
+West Colchester Consolidated is located on Maple Avenue in Bass River, and teaches grades primary to 9.
 A Chignecto-Central Regional School Board proposal to close the Bass River Elementary school was acted upon in 2013.
 Prior to this, West Colchester Consolidated students in grades primary to 4 attended Bass River Elementary, located on the same road.